DataDog/dd-trace-py/lib-injection/README.md

 The `Dockerfile` is the image that is published for `ddtrace` which is used as a Kubernetes InitContainer.
 It gets run before Kubernetes deployment pods start.
 The container is responsible for providing the files necessary to run `ddtrace` in an arbitrary downstream application container.
 The container also provides a script to copy the necessary files to a given directory.

+To get a portable package of `ddtrace` the script `dl_megawheel.py` is used.
+It is responsible for downloading and merging the published wheels of `ddtrace` and its dependencies.

 The Datadog Admission Controller injects the InitContainer with a new volume mount to the application deployment.
 The script to copy files out of the InitContainer is run to copy the files to the volume.
 The `PYTHONPATH` environment variable is injected into the application container along with the volume mount.

 The files copied to the volume are: